ros-navigation/navigation2/sphinx_doc/howtos/tunning/params/tunable-params.rst

 Global Costmap
 =================

-Hosted on the `ControllerServer` node
+Hosted on the `ControllerServer` node.

 .. code-block:: yaml